vinokanth92/emailservice/README.md

 - Response
     - Success Response <br>
       This resposne means the request is valid, accepted and currently queued.
-The request will be process asynchronously.
+The request will be processed asynchronously.
 Currently there is no API available to check the status of an accepted request.
       `Status code: 202 ACCEPTED`
       Response
       ```